 If the BS supports E-UTRA with NB-IoT operating in-band and/or in guard band, manufacturer shall declare the maximum power dynamic range it could support with a minimum of +6dB as mentioned in TS 36.104 [5] clause 6.3.3.

 If the BS supports 5 MHZ E-UTRA with NB-IoT operating in guard band, manufacturer shall also declare the maximum power that could be allocated to this NB-IoT PRB.

+If the BS supports NB-IoT operation in NR in-band, manufacturer shall declare the maximum power dynamic range it could support with a minimum requirement as defined in TS 38.104 [29] clause 6.3.4.

 <Next of change>